Why trees matter in Merri-bek

 Trees are important for many reasons.
 Not only do they make our streets more attractive, they also provide shade, cooling, and homes for birds and wildlife.
 As our city gets hotter with the urban heat island effect, trees play a vital role in cooling down the city by providing shade to properties and streets.

-We are responsible for trees in streets and on nature strips, as well as in more than 170 parks and reserves in Merri-bek.
+We are responsible for trees in streets, on nature strips, and in more than 170 parks and reserves in Merri-bek.

 Report an urgent issue with a tree that is dangerous

 We carry out emergency works on trees in public areas.
 Following storms and bad weather, we receive many requests about branch and tree damage.

 We respond first to issues that cause a risk to personal safety or threaten the health of a tree:

 - When a branch has fallen over a road or is obstructing access to a property

 - When a tree or branch has fallen onto an overhead electrical wire

 - When a tree is in danger of falling